BestTimesToVisit.com Logo

 attraction

 Embark on an unforgettable day trip to Tanna Island to witness the raw power of Mount Yasur, one of the world's most accessible active volcanoes.
-Feel the earth rumble beneath your feet and marvel at the fiery spectacle as lava erupts into the night sky – a truly primal experience.
+Feel the earth tremble as lava erupts into the night sky – a truly primal experience.
+This is a full-day excursion, so be prepared for travel and wear sturdy shoes.

 Best time: May-Oct